 To help you better understand how a yeast infection affects the body, you must first understand a healthy vagina.
 A healthy vagina has a balanced number of bacteria and fungi.
-When this balance is disrupted, yeast can begin to multiply, resulting in a vaginal yeast infection.
+When this is imbalanced, yeast can begin to multiply, resulting in a vaginal yeast infection.
 Vaginal yeast infections are not considered a sexually transmitted infection; however, they can spread through sexual contact.

 Risk Factors for Vaginal Yeast Infection